 Top Places for Delicious Beer in Prague

 Looking for the best place to have a beer in Prague?
-We’re here to help!
+We’ve drank literally hundreds of beers here in Prague, and we’re here to help you do the same!

-There are literally thousands of places to have a beer in Prague.
+As you may know, there are literally thousands of places to have a beer in Prague.
+The Czech Republic is legendary for its beer, and Prague is a beer lover’s paradise.

 In case you haven’t noticed, Prague has been steadily climbing the charts as one of the most popular destinations in the world.
 Every year, millions of tourists from every corner of the globe come to the Czech capital to marvel at its Gothic cathedrals, wander through its medieval streets, and get lost beneath the heavenly spires.